 “Bauen Wohnen Denken – Die Begegnung Martin Heidegger und Hans Scharoun,” in: Judith Prossliner, Elisabeth Haid (eds.), Architektur Zeichensaal 4, Diplomarbeiten aus einem Innsbrucker Zeichensaal.
 2007–2011, Springer, Vienna 2012, pp. 218–223.

-February 2025, Exhibiting “Fuksas Erben,” together with Rina Treml at Lokal, Vienna
+February 2025, Exhibiting the art work “Fuksas Erben,” together with Rina Treml at Lokal, Vienna/Austria

-January 2025, Exhibiting “Performative Architectural Photographies – The Relationship between Architecture, Media and Politics in the Work of Hans Scharoun between 1933 and 1939,” contribution to the annual exhibition Rundgang at Academy of Fine Arts Vienna
+January 2025, Exhibiting “Performative Architectural Photographies – The Relationship between Architecture, Media and Politics in the Work of Hans Scharoun between 1933 and 1939,” contribution to the annual exhibition “Rundgang” at Academy of Fine Arts Vienna/Austria

-July 2024, Artist in Residency for the concept “(Raum-)Portrait,” together with Rina Treml at Domus Artium, Paliano/Italy, granted by Land Tirol
+July 2024, Artist in Residency for the concept “(Raum-)Portrait” and producing the art work “Fuksas Erben,” together with Rina Treml, granted by Land Tirol at Domus Artium, Paliano/Italy

-Summer 2023, Exhibiting “interLUDium,” installative performance, contribution to the performance festival Unter dem Pflug der Zeit/ Nën braza të Kohës – Palast der Träume, curated by Andreas Pronegg, Katarina Csanyiova and Alban Beqiraj in Gjakova/Kosovo
+Summer 2023, Producing and exhibiting the art work “interLUDium,” installative performance, contribution to the performance festival Unter dem Pflug der Zeit/ Nën braza të Kohës – Palast der Träume, curated by Andreas Pronegg, Katarina Csanyiova and Alban Beqiraj in Gjakova/Kosovo

-Summer 2022, Exhibiting “Jusuf Gërvalla’s Window,” installative performance, contribution to the performance festival Unter dem Pflug der Zeit / Nën braza të Kohës – 82 GËRVALLA 22, curated by Andreas Pronegg, Katarina Csanyiova and Alban Beqiraj in Peja/Kosovo
+Summer 2022, Producing and exhibiting the art work “Jusuf Gërvalla’s Window,” installative performance, contribution to the performance festival Unter dem Pflug der Zeit / Nën braza të Kohës – 82 GËRVALLA 22, curated by Andreas Pronegg, Katarina Csanyiova and Alban Beqiraj in Peja/Kosovo

-January 2022 to March 2022, Co-curating the exhibition “Pasubio: Friedensschauplatz – Theater of Peace,” together with Daniel Gethmann at Schlossbergstollen, Graz
+January 2022 to March 2022, Co-curating the exhibition “Pasubio: Friedensschauplatz – Theater of Peace,” together with Daniel Gethmann at Schlossbergstollen, Graz/Austria

-June 2021 to August 2021, Co-curating the travelling exhibition “Topographie des Widerstands in der Steiermark 1938–1945,” together with Daniel Gethmann in Deutschlandsberg, Museum für Geschichte Graz, Leoben and in Eisenerz
+June 2021 to August 2021, Co-curating the travelling exhibition “Topographie des Widerstands in der Steiermark 1938–1945,” together with Daniel Gethmann in Deutschlandsberg, Museum für Geschichte Graz, Leoben and in Eisenerz/Austria

-January 2018, Co-curating the exhibition “Bitte nicht bewegen!,” together with Anselm Wagner at Schaumbad, Graz
+January 2018, Co-curating the exhibition “Bitte nicht bewegen!,” together with Anselm Wagner at Schaumbad, Graz/Austria

 October 2018 to January 2019, Designing and co-curating the exhibition “Roland Rainer – Leerstellen einer Biographie.
-Neue Erkenntnisse (1936–1963),” at Az W – Architekturzentrum Wien
+Neue Erkenntnisse (1936–1963),” at Az W – Architekturzentrum Wien/Austria

-2015 and 2013, Exhibiting “Archiv 210,” installative archive, together with Anamarija Batista, Eva Sommeregger et al., contribution to the annual exhibition Rundgang at Academy of Fine Arts Vienna
+2015 and 2013, Exhibiting “Archiv 210,” installative archive, together with Anamarija Batista, Eva Sommeregger et al., contribution to the annual exhibition Rundgang at Academy of Fine Arts Vienna/Austria

-October 2011, Co-curating “Die Bäckerei wird 1,” together with Christoph Grud, Christina Mölk and Klaus Schennach at Die Bäckerei-Kulturbackstube, Innsbruck
+October 2011, Co-curating “Die Bäckerei wird 1,” together with Christoph Grud, Christina Mölk and Klaus Schennach at Die Bäckerei-Kulturbackstube, Innsbruck/Austria

-2011, Exhibiting “StraßenkinO – Reiche(n)au,” performance, together with fellow workshop participants, curated by Peanutz Architekten, Berlin in the bus line “O,” Innsbruck
+2011, Exhibiting the art work “StraßenkinO – Reiche(n)au,” performance, together with fellow workshop participants, curated by Peanutz Architekten, Berlin in the bus line “O,” Innsbruck/Austria

-2011, Exhibiting “Time-Space,” analog photography, contribution to the exhibition Deep Reed together with fellow students curated by Quirin Leppert at Baukunstarchiv, Innsbruck
+2011, Exhibiting the art work “Time-Space,” analog photography, contribution to the exhibition Deep Reed, curated by Quirin Leppert at Baukunstarchiv, Innsbruck/Austria

-2008, Exhibiting “A Re-enactment of Yoko Ono’s Cut piece,” contribution to the exhibition Joyeux non-anniversaire Fluxus, together with fellow students at FRAC, Montpellier/France
+2008, Exhibiting the art work “A Re-enactment of Yoko Ono’s Cut piece,” contribution to the exhibition Joyeux non-anniversaire Fluxus at FRAC, Montpellier/France